Does Taurine Really Slow Down Aging? We Asked Scientists

 And when new drugs and treatments are found to work in animal studies, they rarely translate to humans.
 Until randomized clinical trials are conducted, experts do not recommend using these supplements, noting many health supplements can be a waste of money, or worse.
 Supplements are unregulated, often untested, and, Cohen added, “may contain potent pharmaceutical drugs that are not approved for use.”

-As for taurine, more research is needed to understand whether it really, as Red Bull energy drinks puts it, “gives you wings.”
+As for taurine, more research is needed to understand the context when it really, as Red Bull energy drinks puts it, “gives you wings.”